vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 Retrieving and removing key/value pairs are very fast in ArangoDB, because the `_key` attribute is indexed by default.

 ### 6.4 Querying document data: ArangoDB as a document store
-You can query the data from the web interface as well in the `Queries` section.
+Having stored our data in the `airports` and `flights` collections, we can query these in the `Query` section.
 An overview of the possible high-level operations can be found here: [https://www.arangodb.com/docs/stable/aql/operations.html](https://www.arangodb.com/docs/stable/aql/operations.html).
 From that website:

 - `FOR`: Iterate over a collection or View, all elements of an array or traverse a graph
 - `RETURN`: Produce the result of a query.